-Kristina * Choco-Cherry Almond Energy Bars
+Kristina * Choco-Cherry Almond Energy Bars (VIDEO!)

 Kristina: “I was tired of the supermarket collection of energy bars, so I found a recipe that I could adapt to my own tastes.
 This is a super versatile recipe, and I make every batch a little different.
 They are way better than anything you could buy at the store!”

 Kristina has it right — these are not your average energy bars.
 Puréed dates lend a natural sweetness and do a great job of holding everything together: the toasty almonds, the crunchy pecans, the rich cocoa powder, the dash of cinnamon, the bursts of chewy dried cherries.
 Chia seeds, which are rich in Omega-3 fatty acids, add a subtle nut-like flavor and wonderful texture.
 Another highlight?
 Eight moist, crumbly bars take just 15 minutes to make — no baking involved.
 Pack one up for a healthy breakfast on the run, or an afternoon snack to keep you going until dinner.

 It’s your last meal.
 What do you have?